IFRS 9 and CECL: The challenges of loss accounting standards

 By iteratively swapping out model components, comparisons can be performed between model versions.
 Institutions can also quantify the overall effect of model refinements on their balance sheets while under stress.
 Sensitivity testing is also an effective tool for trend attribution analysis – a key component of stress testing.
 Prior stress tests can be rerun with updated model components, or vice versa, to quantify the effects of the ongoing model development on stress test results.

 The changes in regulatory stress testing and in accounting standards have necessitated the need for historically independent risk and finance divisions to further integrate and collaborate.
-The importance of tight cooperation and sharing of data will only intensify as the new accounting standards begin to take effect.
-Departmental lines are blurring more and more with regard to regulatory and accounting compliance, and the interdependence of the various functions will only intensify.
+The importance of tight cooperation and sharing of data continues to increase under the new accounting standards.
+Departmental lines are blurring more and more with regard to regulatory and accounting compliance, and the interdependence of the various functions will further intensify.

 Tom Kimner leads the Risk Marketing and Operations area within the Risk Research and Quantitative Solutions division at SAS.
 He is responsible for executing the overall marketing plan for risk management solutions as well as coordinating risk priorities and operations on a global basis.
 Prior to joining SAS, Kimner spent the bulk of his career at Fannie Mae in various senior management roles spearheading corporate initiatives to more effectively manage credit and financial risk.
 He also worked for a housing and finance regulatory agency and a Washington think tank.
 Kimner has testified before the Financial Services Committee of the US House of Representatives and regularly speaks at risk conferences and other SAS-hosted events.